Copyright Training Sessions in 2020

 The guide is intended to empower staff and students to comply with copyright law and the terms of the various licenses that the university has agreed with rights owners or their representatives.
 As a member of the University you are reminded of your obligation to observe the law relating to copyright and you are encouraged to use the lawful exceptions applicable to the education sector.

 Think about how you intend to use copyright works in your assignments, your research, your publications, your everyday life.
 You should respect copyright works whilst balancing your creative use of content to build upon shared knowledge.
+Infringing activity taking place at the University could lead to legal action and there are reputation and financial risks associated with this.

 If you are not able to find the information you are looking for or have any questions regarding copyright, please get in touch.
 If you find yourself in a copyright dispute you should seek legal advice.